tihomirahristozova/model/entities/Finance.Assets.Depreciations.md

 ### DepreciationRange

 Determines whether all assets in the system will be depreciated or only the assets specified in the current document will be depreciated.
-A = 'All assets', S = 'Specified assets'.
-[Required] [Default("A")] [Filter(eq)]
+A = 'All assets', S = 'Specified assets'. `Required` `Default("A")` `Filter(eq)`

 _Type_: **[DepreciationRange](Finance.Assets.Depreciations.md#depreciationrange)**
-Allowed values for the [DepreciationRange](Finance.Assets.Depreciations.md#depreciationrange) data attribute
+Allowed values for the `DepreciationRange`(Finance.Assets.Depreciations.md#depreciationrange) data attribute
 _Allowed Values (Finance.Assets.DepreciationsRepository.DepreciationRange Enum Members)_

 | Value | Description |